 While your current IT team likely has an intimate knowledge of your data and the current ecosystem, consultants offer benefits as well.
 Since consultants are dedicated full time to building out your modern data warehouse, they are able to make progress much quicker than an internal team would.
 Additionally, since they spend their careers developing a wide variety of analytics solutions, they may be more up to date on relevant technology advancements, have experience with various forms of data modeling to evaluate, and most importantly, they understand how to get business users to actually adopt the new solution.

-At Aptitive (a 2nd Watch company), we have seen the most success by bringing in a small team of consultants to work side by side with your IT team, with a shared goal and vision.
+At 2nd Watch, we have seen the most success by bringing in a small team of consultants to work side by side with your IT team, with a shared goal and vision.
 This ensures that your IT department will be able to support the modern data warehouse when it is completed and that the solution will address all of the details integral to your organization’s data.
-Considering the wealth of experienced consultants bring to the table, their ability to transfer knowledge to internal employees, and the increased speed of development, the high ROI of hiring consultants is unquestionable.
+Considering the wealth of experience consultants bring to the table, their ability to transfer knowledge to internal employees, and the increased speed of development, the high ROI of hiring consultants is unquestionable.

 Using a Modern Data Warehouse costs you less than using a traditional data analytics system you may currently have in place.

 While this is a considerable amount of money to invest in data analytics, many of your current technology investments will be phased out, or the costs will be reduced using modern technology.
 These solutions alleviate your IT team from cumbersome maintenance tasks through automatic clustering, self-managed infrastructure, and advanced data security options.
 This allows your IT team to focus on more important business needs and strategic analytics.